DeveloperJW/todoList/README.md

 time and save it to database
 - Added feature, allow user to edit content of the list

+Updates on July 16th:
+-
+- Added User Registration and User Login page
+- Now, users have to login before accessing the TODO List App
+- Added user control in database --- In previous version, all users have access to the only master database.
+- At the current version, each user only have access to the content created by themselves.
+They can not access information created by others.

 Bugs Report:
 -
 - <s>The default timezone is set to UTC, need to change to CDT</s>